 Time for symptoms to appear

 Symptoms can take up to 14 days to show after infection.
 A person with COVID-19 can pass it on to others from up to 2 days before showing symptoms.

-Staying at home if you’re sick is the best thing you can do to stop any future spread of COVID-19.
+Staying at home if you’re sick is one way to stop any possible spread of COVID-19.

 If you’re feeling unwell, it’s critical you stay at home and recover.

 If you get a COVID-19 test, your health professional will tell you whether you need to self-isolate.
 If they tell you to self-isolate, you legally must do so immediately.

 Self-isolation means staying at home and taking common sense precautions to avoid close contact with those you live with.